Social Security Benefits for the Mentally Impaired Children

 Somatic disorders include pain.
 Gastrointestinal pain is the most common.
 Seizure activity is included under this category, along with significant sight and hearing limitations.

 The SSA provides their judges with rules of how to evaluate each of these disorders.
-Lawyers know what these rules are as well.
-Lawyers at Marcotte Law Firm can assist the parents of children with mental disorders in getting the correct medical treatment, in obtaining the needed school records and in preparing the child and parent for hearing.
+SSD Lawyers know what these rules are as well.
+The Lowell SSD Lawyers at Marcotte Law Firm can assist the parents of children with mental disorders in getting the correct medical treatment, in obtaining the needed school records and in preparing the child and parent for hearing.